Establishing the National Lung Cancer Screening Program

 • Primary Health Networks

-• community and consumer representatives
+• Community, people with lived experience and consumer representatives

 • researchers